ysyk2021/maximizing-office-efficiency-with-ai-techniques-and-strategies-for-streamlined-workflows/src/chapter-5-2.md

-# Machine Learning-Powered Sentiment Analysis for Understanding Audience Reactions and Feedback

 In today's digital age, businesses and organizations have access to an ever-growing amount of customer feedback, from social media posts and online reviews to customer surveys and feedback forms.
 However, manually processing and analyzing this feedback can be time-consuming and inefficient.
 This is where machine learning-powered sentiment analysis comes in.